-The 6 best eco-friendly hotels in England
+The 6 best eco-friendly hotels in the UK

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 For a hotel to be classed as sustainable, it generally has to account for three factors: economic, social and environmental.
 This encompasses everything from sourcing local food to fair worker rights and providing employment to local people.
-Here are our top picks from around England.
+Here are our top picks from around the U.K.

 The Green House is a four-star hotel, occupying a 32-room Grade II Victorian villa located next to some of England’s best beaches, as well as being close to the beautiful wilderness of the New Forest.

 The principles of the hotel are designed to ensure that the hotel minimises its environmental impact as well as acting in an ethical and responsible manner.
 It sources locally, reduces, reuses and recycles and considers everything it brings in and out of the hotel.
-In terms of the design of the hotel, it has free electric car charge points in the carpark, wallpaper that is Forest Stewardship Council-certified and made in the U.K. with vegetable inks and TVs with a range of eco settings, such as automatically adjusting to the light levels in the room.
+In terms of the design, it has free electric car charge points in the carpark, wallpaper that is Forest Stewardship Council-certified and made in the U.K. with vegetable inks and TVs with a range of eco settings, such as automatically adjusting to the light levels in the room.

 The hotel’s concern for the environment extends to directly helping local wildlife, too — it provides bird and bat boxes in its garden.
 Additionally, it runs something known as the “Green Goals Project” where it invests in local projects that help people to improve their local environment.

-This place is described as a “luxury eco hotel just for grown-ups”.
+This place is described as a “luxury eco-hotel just for grown-ups”.
 Feel connected to the outdoors with the large, light and airy spaces with views of the sea, cliffs and sky.
 This hotel has a “cherish the world” ethos and aims to redefine luxury, making it a rich experience without over-consumption.
 The enhanced connection to nature is highlighted with its meadow gardens, clifftop hot tubs and an Ayurvedic-inspired spa.